JiriTrecak/Laurine/README.md

 **Localization code generator** written (with love) for Swift, **intended to end the constant problems** that localizations present for developers.

 > Too tired to read?
 That is understandable.
 That is why I made this example.
 You will find it little bit different from what you usually see - [check it out](https://github.com/JiriTrecak/Laurine/tree/master/Example).
 Just download and run in XCode.

+> Laurine now supports Swift 3.0 and higher.
+Looking for version compatible with Swift 2.2?
+We have that as well - [switch to 2.2 branch](https://github.com/JiriTrecak/Laurine/tree/Swift-2.2).